Abang Long Fadil 2: Production

 The pre-production launching ceremony was held on 13 November 2015 at Haslam Restaurant, Kuala Lumpur.
 Film production started on 15 November 2015, with shooting taking place around Kuala Lumpur, Port Klang, and Putrajaya for 50 days.
 Around 30% of the film involved computer-generated imagery.

 Soundtrack

 The original soundtrack for this film is "Senorita" by Syamsul Yusof and AC Mizal, featuring Shuib.
-The music video for the song was uploaded to YouTube on 1 August 2017 and received positive response from local audiences.
+The music video for the song was uploaded to YouTube on 1 August 2017 and received a positive response from local audiences.

 Sequel

-According to Yusof Haslam, due to the success of Abang Long Fadil 2, Skop Productions has green-lit the sequel, Abang Long Fadil 3, with budget of RM4 million.
+According to Yusof Haslam, due to the success of Abang Long Fadil 2, Skop Productions has green-lit the sequel, Abang Long Fadil 3, with a budget of RM4 million.
 Filming will start after the Aidilfitri celebration, by the end of June 2018.